RafaySystems/roadmap/README.md

 ---

 # How to Read
-The roadmap is presented in three columns
+The roadmap is presented in four columns

 ## Shipped
-Enhancements that shipped recently.
+Enhancements that shipped recently (since Jan 2023 onwards).

+!!!
+Important
     Additional details for these are available in the [Release Notes](https://docs.rafay.co/releasenotes/overview/) section of our documentation.

 ## Coming Soon
 Enhancements that are development complete and are being tested by QA.
 These are expected to ship in the next 30-60 days.